Divineife/Divineife/README.md

 - 👋 Hi, I’m Divine
-- 👀 I’m interested in full-stack development
+- 👀 I’m interested in back-end development
 - 🌱 I’m currently learning backend development with nodeJs
 - 💞️ I’m looking to collaborate on projects that can help me grow my skills
 - 📫 You can send me an email at divinefaleye@gmail.com should you need to communicate with me